 Grasshoppers and Mormon crickets are back this summer, causing considerable damage to rangelands and forage in western states.
-The insects cause $318 million in crop losses annually, according to a report by the American Farm Bureau Federation.
+The insects cause $318 million in crop losses to alfalfa annually, according to a report by the American Farm Bureau Federation.

 Grasshopper defoliation competes with cattle and other herbivores for forage, affecting crops such as wheat and alfalfa.
 Soybeans and corn in the Midwest also receive considerable damage from this pest.
 In areas receiving less than 30 inches of annual rainfall, there is an increased likelihood of infestation, leading to substantial crop losses, said Daniel Munch, an economist at AFBF.